saurabytes/MonarchMoneyTrendReport/README.md

-There is also a second optional extension which recreates a Mint Trends report, allowing you to compare two periods inside the Sankey report.
+There is also a second optional extension which recreates a Mint Trends report:

 # Monarch Money Trend Report
 Trend Report (Compare This Period/Last Period) for Monarch Money

-The Trend Report is used to simply pace Total Savings comparing where you ae at one period to where you were another period (ie: same time, last year).
+The Trend Report is used to simply pace Total Savings comparing where you are at one period to another period (ie: same time, last year).

 To use - On the Reports / Sankey Diagram: